What is the Audience Builder?

 Smart Acquisition Campaigns

 To attract more customers like your best customers and maintain the acquisition costs as low as possible, first, create a custom audience for the RFM Groups Soulmate, Lover, New Passion.
+If your audience is not big enough, you can even add the Ex lover RFM Group.

 Next, use that custom audience to create a lookalike audience.